DEFINITIONS MAKE A DIFFERENCE - M.V.P

 The Inquiry phase of our IDEA development process is all about asking pertinent questions to help you explore your idea, its potential features, and your budget.
 This phase is necessary to begin the development process for an M.V.P. and is meant to spark your imagination, letting the possibilities of your idea explode forward!

-Once you have a broader understanding of where you want to go, it is time to go through and define in precise terms the different aspects of your application and be a step closer to knowing what you want to have as M.V.P.
+Once you have a broader understanding of where you want to go, it is time to go through and define in precise terms the different aspects of your application and be a step closer to knowing what you want to have as an M.V.P.

 While the Inquire phase is mainly for your own personal benefit, the Define phase is something that is just as beneficial for your development teams, your investors, and your audiences as it is for you.
 These definitions give you a clear and concise way to put your idea into words that they will understand.
 No more abstractions!
 Concrete terms only!